SudoPacman244/AlgoTraderX/README.md

 1. Prerequisites and Downloads

-To use this project, you’ll need to install several tools and services.
+To use this project, you’ll need several tools and services, along with a few API subscriptions for reliable data and trading capabilities.
+Here’s what you’ll need to set up and any associated costs.

 Python 3.8 or Higher